AlanKruger/auto_husky/README.md

 ```console
 $ rostopic echo /object_parameters
 ```
-Note: The user has the ability to tune the filtering parameters and select how many objects to track
+Note: The user has the ability to tune the filtering parameters and select how many objects to track.
+The size of each output vector matches this number of tracked objects.

-Note: Velocity is still under construction

 3. Run particle_filtering simulation:
 ```console